Jason-Addison/Auravyx/README.md

 To disable self hosting, change the line in Settings.txt "host=true" to "host=false" and the IP to the server's IP.

+Port 54000 should work on most computers.
+If port binding fails, try another (make sure to change settings.txt and server's port)

 Gallery
 ---------